Find the Cheapest Insurance Quotes in Your Area

 - Caught driving with a revoked or restricted license

-Drivers typically find out that they need to file an SR-22 form when they're at an administrative court hearing, commonly after a license suspension and the beginning of a probationary driving period.
-The judge presiding over the case will order it from the driver, and drivers are responsible for telling their auto insurance company.
-Your car insurance company does the actual SR-22 filing on behalf of their policyholders with the state's Department of Motor Vehicles.
-Getting an SR-22 signifies you are a risky driver however, so your normal car insurance company may drop you.
-If they drop you, you will have to find another company to file the SR-22 for you.
+Drivers typically find out that they need to file an SR-22 form when they're at an administrative court hearing, which is commonly after a license suspension and at the beginning of a probationary driving period.
+The judge presiding over the case will order the form from the driver, and drivers are responsible for telling their auto insurance company that the request has been made.

-The actual change in your rates will be based on your driving experience and personal circumstances.
-Average annual premiums can increase by 32% with a speeding violation, and 135% with a DUI and an accident for the drivers in our high-risk auto insurance analysis.
-Generally speaking, the impact to your insurance because of a traffic violation SR-22 is going to be less severe than a serious DUI / Accident SR-22.
-In certain states like Ohio and Texas, we didn't see rates rise that much based on speeding tickets.
-Here is a directional breakdown of the average cost differential for speeding violations or a DUI and an accident from our sample drivers.
+Generally speaking, the impact of an SR-22 on your insurance will be less severe if the cause was a traffic violation as opposed to a DUI conviction and accident.
+In our price surveys of certain states, including Ohio and Texas, we didn't see rates rise that much based on speeding tickets.
+Here is a directional breakdown of the average cost differential for speeding violations or a DUI and an accident from our study of sample drivers:

 |State||Avg Annual Rates||Speeding Violation||DUI + Accident|